 In fact, Australians are proving that staying home doesn’t equal social isolation, with displays of kindness such as the balcony opera performance in the video below.

-People are getting back on popular video calling apps, and with so many communities turning virtual to band together, it's clear being ‘physically’ distant doesn't mean we cant be ‘social’.
+People are continuing to use popular video calling apps, and with so many communities virtually banding together, it's clear being ‘physically’ distant doesn't mean we can't be ‘social’.

 So what does social/physical distancing mean?